 |

-Stone retreating behind mortar, now imprisoned in concrete
+Stone retreating behind the mortar, imprisoning it in concrete

 |